nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

         [gut, [/.../data/ggal/gut_1.fq, /.../data/ggal/gut_2.fq]]
         ```

-The above exercise shows how the `read_pairs_ch` channel emits tuples composed of two elements, where the first is the read pair prefix and the second is a list representing the actual files.
+The above exercise shows how the `read_pairs_ch` channel emits tuples composed of two items, where the first is the read pair prefix and the second is a list representing the actual files.

 Glob patterns can also be used to create channels of files.
 For example, the following command creates a channel of all the files in the `data/ggal` directory: